rjz/logamaton/README.md

 ## License

-Flog is released under the terms of the JSON license
+Logamaton is released under the terms of the JSON license